cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

   SigningInfo.Set(val.Address, signInfo)
 ```

-Downtime slashes are *not* capped by the slashing period, although they do reset it (since the validator is unbonded).
+The amount slashed for downtime slashes is *not* capped by the slashing period in which they are committed, although they do reset it (since the validator is unbonded).